LukasStonie/reference_database/README.md

 You can run setup with the following command:\
 `python -m setup`

+When executing the setup, make sure that the correct conda environment is activated.

 ### Starting the application

 The entry point of the application is the file start.py\
 It can be started using the following command\
 `python -m start`

+When executing the start, make sure that the correct conda environment is activated.

 By default the programm creates a sqlite database file called **app.db** and stores spectra in a directory called * *appdata**.